arrowBook fun things to do in Croatia!

 Zagreb to Split

-Again, the buses are much faster, taking about 4 1/2 hours to the train's 6 1/2 hours, but there are two daily trains--morning and afternoon that make the journey all year round.
+Again, the buses are much faster, taking about 4 1/2 hours to the train's 6 1/2 hours, but there's an afternoon train that makes the journey all year round.
 There's an extra couple of trains in summer, including an overnight train which can be convenient for arriving in Split early enough to take a ferry out to the islands.

 Zagreb to Rijeka

-There are two daily trains to Rijeka.
+There's one daily train to Rijeka.
 The trip takes from 3 1/2 to 4 1/2 hours which is only a little longer than the bus.

 Zagreb to Istria